reidfalconer/14D004_scraping_project/README.md

 ## How to run the Spiders

-To put the spiders to work, go to the relevent project’s top level directory (i.e datacamp or jobsinbarcelona) and run:
+To put the spiders to work, go to the relevant project’s top-level directory (i.e. datacamp, jobsinbarcelona or datacamp_instructors) and run:
 ```bash
 scrapy crawl datacamp
 ```